wendyverdonk93/docs/content/integrations/sdk/fastcheckout-android/manual.md

 You can now start using the Android SDK in your App.

-## Demo
+### Demo

-You can easily integrate Fastcheckout Android SDK into your app, you just need to follow the next steps:
+You can easily integrate the Fastcheckout Android SDK into your app, you just need to follow the next steps:

 1. Setup the Android SDK.
 Add the following to your MainActivity or Class: